vrootic/portfolio/_posts/2017-07-21-how-did-i-set-up-github-pages.md

 ---

-# How did I set up GitHub Pages
+This should be the first post that listing how I set up GitHub Pages in 2017.

 There are a lot of tutorials out there and I just want to contribute one today.
 There is a [StaticGen](https://www.staticgen.com) that tells you which static site generator is the most used.

 In 2015, I have tried [Hugo](http://gohugo.io/) in the first place.
 It was really nice, and there are a lot of blogs that tell you why they changed from Jekyll to Hugo or other static site generator.
 I'm not here to tell you which one is better, I just want to tell you how I set up Jekyll.
 If you tried to deploy on GitHub, I think Jekyll is still a good static site generator to use.

 ### Prerequisite